June 6, 2006. Written by Paula Jones

 If you can’t attend a wedding, for whatever reason, it is polite to send your regrets.
 You don’t need to say why you won’t be able to come.
 It may be nice also to consider sending a separate card to congratulate the couple on their marriage.
 Sending a gift as well is optional.
 You don’t have to go to a wedding you’ve been invited to if you don’t want to.
 If, for example, you don’t know the bride or groom very well, don’t go.
 They, let’s face it, would rather have people at their wedding who really know and care about them.
 They may have felt they had to invite you, and if you don’t want to attend their wedding, why not give them a chance to invite someone else?
 The most important thing is that you decline the invitation politely as soon as possible.

 Find more ideas and advice in our article pages, and in our forums where you can talk with hundreds of brides and brides-to-be.
-Also, find lots of wonderful items and accessories, from wedding stationery to gifts and favours, in the Confetti shop.It's not just about the wedding invitations... what about hen...read more
+Also, find lots of wonderful items and accessories, from wedding stationery to gifts and favours, in the Confetti shop.If you’re wondering what you should put on your party...read more